truemail-rb/truemail/README.md

   config.connection_attempts = 3

   # Optional parameter.
 You can predefine which type of validation will be used for domains.
   # Also you can skip validation by domain.
-Available validation types: :regex, :mx, :smtp, :skip
+Available validation types: :regex, :mx, :smtp
   # This configuration will be used over current or default validation type parameter
   # All of validations for 'somedomain.com' will be processed with mx validation only
-  config.validation_type_for = { 'somedomain.com' => :mx, 'otherdomain.com' => :skip }
+  config.validation_type_for = { 'somedomain.com' => :regex, 'otherdomain.com' => :mx }

+  # Optional parameter.
+Validation of email which contains whitelisted domain always will
+  # return true.
+Other validations will not processed even if it was defined in validation_type_for
   config.whitelisted_domains = ['somedomain1.com', 'somedomain2.com']

+  # Optional parameter.
+Validation of email which contains whitelisted domain always will
+  # return false.
+Other validations will not processed even if it was defined in validation_type_for
   config.blacklisted_domains = ['somedomain1.com', 'somedomain2.com']

   # Optional parameter.
 This option will be parse bodies of SMTP errors.
 It will be helpful